BrendelGroup/code4Rice3K/HOWTO.md

 	`bash generatetree testcultivars`

-**Note**: Here it took about 10 hours to process 20 cultivars.
+Here this step took about 10 hours to process 20 cultivars.
 If more cultivars being processed, then more time might be needed.

+Don't forget the `hpc` option if you are using a HPC computer.

 At this step you should end up with a single file ready to be viewed by a tree viewer program.
 For instance, we used the **FigTree v1.4.3** to visualize our tree.